vimc/bb8/README.md

  we store in the vault, then add the public key to the authorized_keys file on Starport.
 You will be prompted for Vault (GitHub) access token.
 Should be run as the user you want to connect via ssh with.
-2. `setup.sh`: This checks python is installed, checks that a config file exists, then reads the private key from the vault and stores it in this repo at `./etc`.
+2. `setup.sh`: This creates a user `bb8`, installs dependencies and then reads secrets from the vault and stores them in `./etc`.
 You will be prompted for Vault (GitHub) access token.
-Should be run as the bb8 user.
+Must be run as root.
 3. `backup.py`: Runs a one-off backup.
 Output is logged to this repo at `./log/.` Should be run as the bb8 user.
 4. `backup.sh`: Creates a lock directory and runs a one-off backup, then removes lock directory.
  If a lock directory exists and there is a running process, exits without doing anything.